stratisproject/StratisCore/README.md

 To skip a build, for example if you've made very minor changes, include the text **[skip ci]** or **[ci skip]** in your commits' comment (with the squared brackets).

-If you want the :sparkles: latest :sparkles: (unstable :bomb:) version of the Breeze app, you can get it here:
+If you want the :sparkles: latest :sparkles: (unstable :bomb:) version of the wallet app, you can get it here:

 |    | x86 Release | x64 Release | Notes |
 |:---|----------------:|------------------:|------------------:|